 We are short a Richard.
 In 1820 and 1830, we had a Richard KING in Bracken County, Kentucky.
 In 1840, there isn’t one.
 It is a Richard KING in Bracken County that we are pretty interested in.

-Since we don’t know when Libby or Libby and Richard left Kentucky, and it would be next to impossible for us to determine that using the “ornery censuses” alone, we need land, will, probate, and vital records to tell us something.
+Since we don’t know when Sibby or Sibby and Richard left Kentucky, and it would be next to impossible for us to determine that using the “ornery censuses” alone, we need land, will, probate, and vital records to tell us something.

 A Jonah M. RODGERS and a Mary Ann or Mary Jane KING married in 1844 in Decatur County, Indiana (42).
-It is likely that if the Libe KING in the 1850 Census household of Jonah M. ROGERS is Libby (BALLENGER) KING, then Richard KING is dead by 1850 since Libby is not with him.
+It is likely that if the Sibe KING in the 1850 Census household of Jonah M. ROGERS is Sibby (BALLENGER) KING, then Richard KING is dead by 1850 since Libby is not with him.

 Indiana’s will and probate records are not so available.
 I’ll most likely have to make a trip down to some of the southern counties to actually look at the books in the Clerks’ offices.
 What I’m looking for are answers to the following:

-a) Where were Richard and Libby in 1840?
+a) Where were Richard and Sibby in 1840?

 b) When and where did Richard die?